openpgpjs/openpgpjs/README.md

 [OpenPGP.js](http://openpgpjs.org/) is a Javascript implementation of the OpenPGP protocol.
 This is defined in [RFC 4880](http://tools.ietf.org/html/rfc4880).

 # How do I use it?
+## Node
+    npm install openpgpjs

+## Browser
+The library has AMD support but can also be accessed via window.openpgp

+### Prebuilt minified release
 You can download a prebuilt minified version of the library under [releases](https://github.com/openpgpjs/openpgpjs/releases).

-You can also build a current version yourself:
+### Build the library yourself
     npm install && grunt

 Then take `dist/openpgp.min.js` to use in your project.

 # I need some help
+## Documentation
+A jsdoc build of our code comments is available at [doc/index.html](doc/index.html).
+Public calls should generally be made through the OpenPGP object [doc/openpgp.html](doc/openpgp.html).

 ## Mailing List
 You can [sign up](http://list.openpgpjs.org/) for our mailing list and ask for help there.
 We've recently worked on getting our [archive up and running](http://www.mail-archive.com/list@openpgpjs.org/).

-## Documentation
-A jsdoc build of our code comments is available at [doc/index.html](doc/index.html).
-Public calls should generally be made through the OpenPGP object [doc/openpgp.html](doc/openpgp.html).

 # How do I get involved?
 You want to help, great!
 Go ahead and fork our repo, make your changes